Why I Quit Being an Influencer

 When fashion blogging started becoming a legitimate career, it felt like a revelation to get an insider glimpse at fashion week through the eyes of a someone relatable.
 Bloggers came on the scene with a fresh perspective and no advertising ties.
 The initial hype around style bloggers created a sense of authenticity in an industry where mainstream approval is often mistaken for quality and profundity.

 The proliferation of fashion blogging as a career choice eventually gave way to being an influencer.
-It’s a slightly vague term, meaning you make a living though affecting other people’s (consumer) decisions.
+It’s a slightly vague term, meaning you make a living through affecting other people’s (consumer) decisions.
 By occupation, influencers are mostly models, bloggers, musicians, and a whole category of people whose real job you can’t quite pinpoint by looking at their feed.

 The premise of the influencer lifestyle is that you have a loyal audience that trusts your expertise enough to follow your life advice (often vague aspirational mantras) and buy into whatever you are making a commission off.
 When we see someone with many followers advertising a service, we feel validated by the numbers next to their name.

 It becomes exploitative once the influencer takes advantage of their followers and flashes their own experience as universal advice.
-Just like you don’t know anyone else’s story, you can’t give valuable advice about their metabolism, personal growth or style without having another frame of reference besides your own.
+Just like you don’t know anyone else’s story, you can’t give valuable advice about their metabolism, personal growth, or style without having another frame of reference besides your own.
 It’s important to remember that just because you’re doing something on social media and there are a few eyeballs on you, that doesn’t make you an expert.

 This frustration and the pressure and boredom of always creating a single type of posts, aspirational to my followers (beautiful location, cute outfit, living grand), left me feeling jaded and disappointed with an industry that I joined because I wanted to do something creative, connected and novel with my spare time.